CimimUxMaio/simpleparsers/README.md

 wordParser.Parse("123.0")

 err.Error()
-> No match found for character with condition: "github.com/cimimuxmaio/simpleparsers.startsWithLetter" and input: "123.0".
+> No match found that satisfies the condition: "github.com/cimimuxmaio/simpleparsers.startsWithLetter" with input: "123.0".

 ```